wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 with your git provider

-5. Push the file applicationDB.sql to this repository
+5. Push the file applicationDB.sql to this repository similar to what follows:

+>     git init
+>     git add .
+>     git commit -m "first commit"
+>     git branch -M main
+>     git remote add origin https://github.com/adt-apps/<identifier>-db-baseline.git
+>     git push -u origin main

 You can now deploy your website as you would any other baselined website